 Please note that the above schedule is subject to change.
-We may find that some works will require more time for discussion.
+Some works may require more time for discussion.
 If this circumstance occurs, corrections will be made orally in class.
 If the syllabus undergoes a major shuffling, I will provide you with a new syllabus.
 If you are absent when a scheduling change occurs, it is your responsibility to find out the dates for the new material.
 Ignorance due to absence is unacceptable.